 A business continuity plan is a document that sets out how business processes will continue during a time of emergency or crisis.
 It is a blueprint for restoring vital business activities appropriately, and in good time, if disruption occurs.

 How do you write a business continuity plan?

-The basis for business continuity planning are often two linked, but distinct practices:
+The basis for business continuity planning is often two linked, but distinct practices:

 - the risk assessment - which shows you what kinds of incidents you might face